 Now that you’ve finally decided to adopt a dog, your next dilemma is which one.
 Choosing to adopt a dog is like choosing a partner.
 You have to be picky and look for a good match.
-After all, you’ll be living with him long-term.
+After all, you’ll be living with them long-term.
 And don’t rush into it.
 Allow yourself to think twice before making that final choice.

 Still undecided?
 Here are three tips that could help you pick the one dog that’s meant for you to adopt: